Monitor Office compatibility and deployments by using Office Telemetry Dashboard

 The Label filters are populated by data that is specified in the

 fields when you deploy the agent on client computers.
-For more information on how to set these fields, see Telemetry agent.
+For more information on how to set these fields, see Office Telemetry Agent.

 Date range filter